pantakanch/Google-Play-Store-Apps-Data-Analysis/README.md

 Dataset on Kaggle: https://www.kaggle.com/datasets/lava18/google-play-store-apps

 ## Key Questions:

+1. **Average App Rating:**
-1. What is the average app rating?
+   - What is the average app rating?

+2. **App Ratings Distribution:**
-2. How do app ratings distribute?
+   - How do app ratings distribute?

+3. **Category-wise Installs:**
-3. Which app categories have the most installs?
+   - Which app categories have the most installs?

+4. **Highest Rated Genres:**
-4. Which app genres have the highest average ratings?
+   - Which app genres have the highest average ratings?

+5. **Free and Paid Apps Breakdown:**
-5. How many free and paid apps are there in each category?
+   - How many free and paid apps are there in each category?

+6. **User Reviews Sentiment Overview:**
-6. What is the overall sentiment of user reviews?
+   - What is the overall sentiment of user reviews?

+7. **App-specific Sentiment Analysis:**
-7. How does sentiment vary for each app?
+   - How does sentiment vary for each app?

+8. **Most Positively Reviewed App:**
-8. Which app has the most positive reviews?
+   - Which app has the most positive reviews?

+9. **Top 10 Positively Reviewed Games:**
-9. What are the top 10 positively reviewed in games category?
+   - What are the top 10 positively reviewed apps in the Games category?

 ## SQL Queries:

-1. What is the average app rating?
+- **Average App Rating:**
 ```
 SELECT
 	ROUND(AVG(Rating), 2) AS average_rating